thosgood/this-weeks-finds/markdown/201-250/week227.md

 the portion that deals with "and" and "implies" but leaves out "or" and "not".
 I'm calling it this because "and" acts like multiplication, while "or" acts like addition.)
-Similarly, the multiplicative fragment of linear logic gives *-autonomous categories.
+Similarly, the multiplicative fragment of linear logic gives $*$-autonomous categories.
 Full-fledged intuitionistic logic gives cartesian closed categories with finite coproducts, and full-fledged linear logic gives us even fancier kinds of categories!
 If you want to learn about these examples, read the